mahozad/wavy-slider/README.md

     // etc.
 ```

-Using the wavy slider is much like using the Material Slider (set `waveHeight` to `0.dp` to turn it into a flat slider):
+Using the WavySlider is much like using the Material Slider
+(set `waveHeight` to `0.dp` to turn it into a flat slider):

 ```kotlin
 import ir.mahozad.multiplatform.wavyslider.material/*OR material3*/.WavySlider

 @Composable
 fun MyComposable() {
     var fraction by remember { mutableStateOf(0.5f) }